DeskX11/DeskX/README.md

 <p align="center"><img height="120px" src="./info/logo.png"></p>
 <h4 align="center">DeskX - Remote control in a local network</h4>

-## About project
+## About project and reasons for creation

 The project was created for its own use within the home local network (it is not recommended to use it over the Internet without an encrypted tunnel).

-## About the reasons for creation

 I have a server at home with a large number of Linux virtual machines to which I needed remote access.
-All similar remote control programs I tried lagged in the process (banal scrolling in the browser).
+All similar remote control programs I tried lagged in the process (banal scrolling in the browser or dragging windows).
 For this reason, a project was created that focuses on the fastest possible data transfer over the local network.
 The project works on all operating systems with X11.
 [Leave your review :)](https://github.com/DeskX11/DeskX/discussions/4)

 ## Functionality (not fully implemented)